Putin urges to develop Russian science to fend off sanctions

-ST PETERSBURG, Russia (Reuters) - President Vladimir Putin said on Monday that Russia should make a leap in developing its fundamental science after Western powers limited the country’s access to modern technology as part of sanctions over Moscow’s actions in Ukraine.
+ST PETERSBURG, Russia, Dec 8 (Reuters) - President Vladimir Putin said on Monday that Russia should make a leap in developing its fundamental science after Western powers limited the country’s access to modern technology as part of sanctions over Moscow’s actions in Ukraine.

 The West has introduced sanctions against Russia, ranging from visa bans and asset freezes to restricting its access to foreign drilling technologies, key to Russia’s development of untapped Arctic oil and gas deposits.